What is the Statement of Retained Earnings?

 The resulting balance is the company’s ending retained earnings balance, which is carried forward to the next period.
 The statement of retained earnings is important because it shows how a company is using its profits to reinvest in its business or to pay out to shareholders.

 There are a few key things to keep in mind when reading a statement of retained earnings.
 First, remember that net income is not the same as cash flow.
-Net income includes items such as depreciation and amortization, which are non-cash items.
+Net income includes items such as depreciation and amortisation, which are non-cash items.
 So, even though a company may have generated positive net income, it may not have had positive cash flow.

 Second, remember that dividends are not deducted from net income but are instead deducted from retained earnings.
 So, if a company has positive net income but negative retained earnings, the company is paying out more in dividends than it is earning.